Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 trident feeds you when it hits stuff, can't eat normally, model is thinner, low spear cooldown

 SAINT*
-grapple tongue, can't eat meat, no spear, reduced damage from weapons, EXTRA fragile, frost weakness, freezing in rain & cold biomes
++ Grapple blocks with your tongue!
+- Herbivore
+- No spear :(
+- Weapons deal less damage
+- 4 hearts instead of 6
+- The cold deals extra damage to you
+- You start freezing in cold biomes unless you have a source of heat with you

 SAINT+*
-creative flight based on timer, raycast /kill (after like 1.5 seconds), glowing while flying, no need to breathe while flying. unlocked after beating
++ Attained Focus.
+Flight is unlocked.
++ ASCENSION: Focus your sights on a mob while flying, and ascend it!
+(They'll glow, start floating, and then die.)
++ No need to breathe while Focused.
+= All the other Saint traits still apply.
+- unlocked after ???

 ???*
 + dating sim is canon
 = why would you play this
 - panopticon.

+SLUGPUP*
++ Aww, look at the little baby.
++ Villagers think you're adorable and will give you discounts = You're cute :)
+= Smaller model (0.75 blocks tall, letting you sneak under half-block gaps!)
+- Weaker spear :(
+- Weaker everything, really